ku-progsys/eecs662/assignments/4-rewrites-lambda-calculus.md

 ## Submitting

 Submit your work on GradeScope.
-You should submit two files: `rewriter.rkt` and `lambda-calculus.rkt`.
+You should submit all Racket files: `ast.rkt`, `parser.rkt`, `interp.rkt`, `rewriter.rkt`, and `lambda-calculus.rkt`.
 You may add any auxiliary functions you need to these files, but do not rename the functions you are asked to write.